Thank you for your interest in PocketWizard radios!

 The Manual Radios:

 Manual radios include the PlusX, Plus IIIe, Plus IVe and MultiMAX II.
 These radios send out a simple “fire now!” signal and have a single pin hot shoe contact.
 Some have more advanced features like Zone Control, Long Range mode, and Intervalometer settings.
 The manual radios are compatible with virtually any flash or camera that can be triggered via a single pin trigger or sync port and can sync a remote flash up the camera’s X-sync.
+Plus IIIe and Plus IVe radios can also be used with the Raven from Fusion TLC for remote camera triggering or manual flash.

 The TTL and Power Control Radios & Accessories: